bengonzal/Python-Scripts/README.md

 4. Using the "Font Size" slider:
     - Select the font size value.
 This is the font size of the ASCII characters used to generate your image.

-* Note: A larger GRYSCL value and a lower font size typically result in the best ascii generations

 5. Click the "Generate ASCII Image" button.
     - If you do not see an ascii generated image to the right of your selected image, check the terminal to see if the GRYSCL mapping value is too low.
 The mapping value will typically be too low if you see an IndexError.

 6. Click the "Save Image" button
     - If you'd like to see a full-better view of your ascii generated image, click the save button to choose a folder and enter a name to save your generated image with.

+## Notes:
+Adjusting the variables can be tricky.
+The scaling factor can work either way: certain values can scale your image up or scale it down, so adjust accordingly.
+The selected font size can also affect how your image comes out in terms of file size and dimensions, so keep that in mind.

 See included imgur link - https://imgur.com/a/hBpK0B0 - for examples of created ascii_art images as well as some before images to see the transformation!

 ## TODO:
-* implement a radio button that lets you check if you want to scale the image down - good for high resolution images
 * implement a canvas-type panel for the before/after images that let you zoom in like media-viewer functionalities
-* implement multithreading for image processing
 * optimize for memory usage